He-Wolf/TS_TODOapi/README.md

 8. [Resources](#resources)

 ## 1. Introduction <a name="introduction"></a>
-This is a basic MEAN stack (MongoDB, Express.js, Angular, Node.js) single-page web application project written in TypeScript.
-It is a simple user login/account management app with JWT authentication.
-You can register a new user account with your email address, name and password.
-After successful registration, you can log in and view your user data.
+This is a basic NestJS RESTful web API project written in TypeScript.
+You can manage your todo items with CRUD operations and it also has a simple user login/account management functionality with JWT authentication.
+You can register a new user account with your email address, username and password.
+After successful registration, you can log in and add, edit, remove and track TODO items.
+You can also edit your account data and delete your account.
 This app was created for learning purpose, but is might be useful as a starting-point for other projects.
 The API uses:
-- MongoDB (Mongoose) noSQL database
+- SQLite database + TypeORM
-- node.js (Express) RESTful API
+- node.js (NestJS) RESTful API
-- Angular 9 (Typescript) SPA
-- Bootstrap 4 style
+- Typescript
 - JWT for authentication
 If any question, please do not hesitate to contact me.
 ## 2. Used versions <a name="used-versions"></a>